Mission, vision and goals

 Motor skills or psychomotor skills

-These include opportunity for students to manually execute fine and gross motor movements and the senses of touch to perform all the technical skills associated with safe anesthesia practice.
-These required functions occur in the operating room, outside the operating room, and in emergent situations and student is expected to have the stamina for rapid response in order to protect patient and diminish poor patient outcomes.
+These include the opportunity for students to manually execute fine and gross motor movements and the senses of touch to perform all the technical skills associated with safe anesthesia practice.
+These required functions occur in the operating room, outside the operating room, and in emergent situations and the student is expected to have the stamina for rapid response in order to protect patient and diminish poor patient outcomes.

 Conceptual abilities or cognitive learning

 Cognitive learning comprises of concepts that begin with basic knowledge to the most complex in which students learn to recall basic information, expand basic concepts with new information, able to critically interpret information ( visual, auditory, written, tactile, verbal) and synthesis pieces of information to the complete interpretable idea, and ultimately provide care and evaluate the outcomes of the care provided.
-The theoretical and scientific concepts of anesthesia practice is grounded with in-depth knowledge of the sciences with continuing relationship to clinical practice, and patient care outcomes that continues throughout the process of anesthesia education.
+The theoretical and scientific concepts of anesthesia practice are grounded with in-depth knowledge of the sciences with continuing relationship to clinical practice, and patient care outcomes that continue throughout the process of anesthesia education.

 Behavioral and social attributes or affective learning

 The dynamics of the operating room culture require students to transfer their best effort to communicate effectively and professionally to patients and the health care team.
 Tolerance of performance and behaviors requires full control of physical and mental attributes.
 Integrity, compassion, concerns for others, interest and motivation are all fundamental to nursing principles that must be continued throughout anesthesia education.

 Upon graduation from the educational program, graduates will have attained the following goals:

 - Meet all terminal behavioral objectives of the educational program to perform as safe and competent anesthetists.

 - Deliver anesthesia services to all patient population, including specialty services as trauma, pediatrics, obstetrics, and cardiovascular services.